darvis-ai/Brainless/README.md

 # Score the model on test data
 test_score = ml_predictor.score(df_test, df_test.MEDV)

-# cash_ml is specifically tuned for running in production
+# brainless is specifically tuned for running in production
 # It can get predictions on an individual row (passed in as a dictionary)
 # A single prediction like this takes ~1 millisecond
 # Here we will demonstrate saving the trained model, and loading it again